yiyunlinch/zahnihero/README.md

 ## Known Bugs

--The sensitivity of the sensors is relatively low, and the brushing detection algorithm still needs improvement.
+- The sensitivity of the sensors is relatively low, and the brushing detection algorithm still needs improvement.
--A final test could not be conducted with both the sound sensor and LED securely mounted on the toothbrush and protected with a waterproof casing.
+- A final test could not be conducted with both the sound sensor and LED securely mounted on the toothbrush and protected with a waterproof casing.

 ---